rvagg/delayed/README.md

 <a name="defer"></a>
 ### defer(fn)<br/>defer(fn, context)<br/>defer(fn, context, arg1, arg2...)

-*Available in an Ender build as `$.defer(fn, seconds...)`*
+*Available in an Ender build as `$.defer(fn, ms...)`*

-`defer()` is essentially a shortcut for `delay(fn, 0.001...)`, which achieves a similar effect to `process.nextTick()` in Node.js or the proposed `setImmediate()` that we should start seeing in browsers soon (it exists in IE10).
+`defer()` is essentially a shortcut for `delay(fn, 1...)`, which achieves a similar effect to `process.nextTick()` in Node.js or the proposed `setImmediate()` that we should start seeing in browsers soon (it exists in IE10).
 Use it to put off execution until the next time the browser/environment is ready to execute JavaScript.
 Given differences in timer resolutions across browsers, the exact timing will vary.

 *Note: future versions of **delayed** will likely detect for and use `setImmediate()` and `process.nextTick()` for deferred functions.*